Tightening of the Scar Tissue Around the Implant

 Capsular contractures may be treated by a surgeon in one of three ways.
 A capsulectomy is the surgical removal of the scar tissue around the implant and the placement of a new breast implant.
 A closed capsulotomy is the use of force to disrupt the surrounding scar tissue, in turn softening the breast.
 Lastly, an incontinuity or enbloc removal may be suggested if staph epi or silicone rupture are factors.
 This procedure removes the implant and scar tissue at the same time.
-Dr. Vennemeyer and Dr. Loftus provide information on all the procedures, but discussing it with your surgeon will help you make an informed decision.
+Dr. Loftus provides information on all the procedures, but discussing it with your surgeon will help you make an informed decision.

 Classification of Capsular Contractures